 The Company has no significant concentration of credit risk arising from operations.
 Cash is held with reputable financial institutions, from which management believes the risk of loss to be remote.

 Market risk

 Market risk is the risk of loss that may arise from changes in market factors such as interest rates, foreign exchange rates, and commodity and equity prices.
-The Company's primary commodity is heavy oil which is closely tied to the price of Western Canadian Select.

 Liquidity risk